Public Church Gatherings.

 We will still be observing the following NSW Government requirements:

-- The 4 square metre rule – while the rule no longer applies to a wedding, funeral, memorial or religious service, it is nonetheless recommended that you still apply the rule for the time being to calculate the maximum number of people that can gather in a room to ensure sufficient space is provided and to accord with community expectations.
+- The 4 square metre rule – while the rule no longer applies to a wedding or funeral, it applies to our Sunday and midweek gatherings.This rule is applied to calculate the maximum number of people that can gather in a room to ensure sufficient space is provided and to accord with community expectations.

 - 1.5m physical distancing is expected outside of those from the same household.